tarwn/lessthandot-hugo/blogs/content/posts/2015-08-18-nancy-get-post-bind-and-javascript.md

   - Uncategorized

 ---
 Something that always seemed to lack a bit of documentation was the Bind method.
 I know it works with a Post but it also works with a Get.
 Both are slightly different in how they pass their information to the server.
-You don&#8217;t see it when you have a form and do a normal submit though.
+You don't see it when you have a form and do a normal submit though.

 In a RESTfull application you would use a POST to create a new object and a GET for getting information and not changing anything serverside.